amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 **Features:**

-* Sophisticated games and demo launcher with screenshots that can be entirely controlled using gamepads, joysticks or via keyboard.
+* Sophisticated games and demo launcher with screenshots, and can be entirely controlled using gamepads, joysticks or via keyboard.

 * Highly curated set of games and demos, no duplication of AGA and ECS versions, with lots of genre and top lists to help you navigate the massive amount of Amiga games available.